Francky Mbotto

 Francky-Edgard Mbotto (born 2 September 1997 in Bangui) is a Central African middle-distance runner.
 He competed in the men's 800 metres at the 2016 Summer Olympics and the 2020 Summer Olympics.

 Career

-In 2015, Mbotto left football to start athletics thanks to his sport teacher.
+In 2015, Mbotto left football to start athletics, thanks to his sport teacher.
 He met Vincent Ledauphin, his current coach.
 This meeting had a huge impact on his life.
 Thanks to his coach, Francky started to train seriously.
 He ran 400m and quickly became successful at the regional level.
-In 2016, one year after its athletics debut — the Rio Olympic year - he switched to the 800m then ran 1.50 seconds while he was a junior.
+In 2016, one year after its athletics debut — the Rio Olympic year - he switched to the 800m and then ran 1.50 seconds while he was a junior.

-This time enabled him to be contacted by the Central African Republic athletics federation, to be a part of the delegation of its native country.
-He made its first national selection during the Olympic games of Rio at the age of 18 years old.
+This time enabled him to be contacted by the Central African Republic Athletics Federation to be a part of the delegation of its native country.
+He made his first national selection during the Olympic Games of Rio at the age of 18 years old.

 Heat 7, lane 4, he finished last in 1.52.89.